-The City of Oakland (City) FY 2015-17 Policy Budget contains a policy directive to provide an informational report on a quarterly basis to the City Council concerning the code enforcement activities of PBD.
+The City's FY 2015-17 Policy Budget contains a policy directive to provide an informational report on a quarterly basis to the City Council concerning the code enforcement activities of PBD.
 The purpose of the report is to update the City Council and public on the types of code enforcement work, the statistics related to enforcement on each, and the key initiatives underway to improve the effectiveness of the program.

 The Code Enforcement division of PBD continues to pursue the enhancement of livability in the community through the facilitation of neighborhood revitalization projects, focus on the reduction of blighted properties, and ensuring the health and safety for occupants of structures.
-In January of 2021, PBD have added the enforcement of nuisance noise abatement to our detail.
-Code Enforcement responds to over 7000 complaints per calendar year.
+In January of 2021, PBD has added the enforcement of nuisance noise abatement to PBD detail.
+With a staff of one supervisor, two senior inspectors, ten inspectors, and several administrative operatives, PBD responds to over 7000 complaints per calendar year.